phylotastic/datelife/cran-comments.md

-## New submission v0.6.7
+## New submission v0.6.9
-This is a new submission, package was archived on CRAN after because of an unavailable dependecy, `phylocomr`.
+This is a new submission, where I have:
-The dependecy is available again, and I have made a couple updates to the package:
+- added tests

-* added vignette for bold data workflow (precomputed, so cache folder is buildignored)
+- added spelling
-* added some warnings when using random age for the root
+- updated some functions

 Thanks!